svobik7/next-roots/README.md

 }
 ```

-### Migrate routes to the roots directory
+### Migrating routes

 As default Next.js reads routes from the folder called `app`.
-Using NextRoots and generating i18n routes requires you to move all your current routes into different folder called `roots` by default (name is customizable).
+Using NextRoots and generating i18n routes requires you to move all your original routes into different folder called `roots` (name is customizable).

 Run following command from your project root:

 `mv ./app/ ./roots`

 This would be the new area where you are going to store your original routes, write your code and make changes.
 From now on you wont be editing the files under the `app` folder.
-The `app` folder will stands only as a keeper of localized routes and forwards everything to original routes.
+The `app` folder will stands only as a keeper of localized routes and forwards everything to the original ones.

 The project structure now looks like: